E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 Special Cases: When Free Zone Status Actually Matters

-There are limited scenarios where free zone status affects e-invoicing:
+There are limited scenarios where free zone status may affect the e-invoicing requirement:

 Intra-Free-Zone Supplies (B2B to Another Free Zone Company)

-If you're supplying goods or services to another company in the same free zone (or across free zones), and both companies are non-VAT-registered, you may not need e-invoicing for that specific transaction.
+If you're supplying goods or services to another company in the same free zone and the transaction has no mainland UAE nexus, the mandate may not apply to that specific transaction.
+Confirm with MoF: mof.gov.ae.

-But the moment you supply to a mainland customer or a VAT-registered customer, you must use e-invoicing.
+But the moment you supply to a mainland customer or a government entity, the MoF e-invoicing mandate applies.

 Re-Export Operations